What Bulk and Periodical Mailers Need to Know about the USPS "Flat Tray" Rule

 - Each covered flat tray must be secured with two plastic straps placed tightly around the width of the tray (the shorter dimension).
 USPS does not provide the strapping material.
 Strapping kits are available at commercial office supply companies, like these from Uline or Quill.
 Unlike letter trays, where local trays are exempted from the strapping requirement, we do not find any exemption in USPS rules for flat trays.

-For each tray, Postage $aver figures out whether bundles are used, and shows that on the Mail Preparation Instructions report.
+For each tray, Postage $aver figures out whether bundles are used, and shows that on the label sheets and on the Mail Preparation Instructions report.

-For each tray, Postage $aver figures out whether bundles are used, and shows that on the Mail Preparation Instructions report.
+For each tray, Postage $aver figures out whether bundles are used, and shows that on the label sheets and on the Mail Preparation Instructions report.

 USPS has provided the following exceptions to the flat tray rule where sacks are still permitted.